Martha Maxwell: On the Plains, and Among the Peaks

 After the Centennial, Maxwell worked with her half-sister Mary Dartt to publish an account of Maxwell's taxidermy work.
 On the Plains, and Among the Peaks; or, How Mrs. Maxwell Made Her Natural History Collection was published in 1879 by the Philadelphia firm of Claxton, Remsen and Haffelfinger.
 Although the book received positive reviews, it was not a financial success.

 Death and afterward

 Maxwell died in Rockaway Beach, Queens, New York on 31 May 1881 of an ovarian tumor.

 After Maxwell's death her daughter contracted with J.P.
 Haskins in Saratoga Springs, New York to exhibit and/or sell the collection.
 The collection was exhibited several times but was then placed into storage.
 Unfortunately it was not put away carefully and pieces began to disintegrate.
 In 1920 Maxwell's sister, Mary, tried to retrieve the collection and planned to donate work to the University of Colorado.
 However, the pieces had aged badly and there was nothing worth preserving.

+Some of the animal specimens Maxwell collected still exist in the collections of scientific institutions, including the Bell Museum.